amachorro773-a11y/Live-Market-Sentiment-/README.md

 - **Automated Signal Generation:** Deployed Python scripts interfacing with the Alpha Vantage API to ingest and score live     technology sector news, eliminating manual tracking.
 - **Low-Latency Infrastructure:** Engineered a cloud-based data bridge using the Google Sheets API to ensure a persistent,     up-to-date warehouse without heavy overhead.
 - **Executive Visualization:** Architected a Tableau dashboard designed strictly for "At-a-Glance" decision-making,            translating complex data into a scannable narrative.

-## Crucial Terminology
-Market sentiment represents the collective psychology and attitude of investors toward a specific asset or the market at large.
-- **Bullish (Optimistic): Indicates a high probability of upward price movement.**
-- **Bearish (Pessimistic): Suggests a downward trend.**

-While fundamental analysis looks at a company's "intrinsic value," sentiment acts as the driving force behind supply and demand, often influencing price movements before they appear in financial statements.

 # Tech Stack and Data Structures
 - Language: Python (Pandas, Requests)